FMU Container Builder — GUI¶

 - FMU name, generator tool, and step size

-- Start Values table: lists all input ports with their start values
+Lists all input and parameter ports with their start values.

 | Column | Description |